webpack/webpack.js.org/src/content/guides/code-splitting.md

 - A preloaded chunk should be instantly requested by the parent chunk.
 A prefetched chunk can be used anytime in the future.
 - Browser support is different.

-Simple preload example can be having a `Component` which always depends on a big library that should be in a separate chunk.
+A preload example can be having a `Component` which always depends on a big library that should be in a separate chunk.

 Let's imagine a component `ChartComponent` which needs huge `ChartingLibrary`.
 It displays a `LoadingIndicator` when rendered and instantly does an on demand import of `ChartingLibrary`: